ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   Allow creating custom resolver with fewer than 2 locations.

 --location
-:   The Locations on which the custom resolver will be running.
+:   The locations on which the custom resolver runs.
 The location subnet CRN is required.
-    For example: `--location subnet1,enable  --location subnet2,disable`
+    For example, `--location subnet1,enable  --location subnet2,disable`.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Examples
 {: #create-custom-resolver-examples}